-This has led to dismal performance in academic work due to lack of skill by the teachers on how to access and provide educational service to them.
-There is also scarcity of learning resources; teacher's trained in the area of visual impairment.
+This has led to dismal performance in academic work due to lack of skill by the teacher on how to access and provide educational service to them.
+There are also scarcity of learning resources, teacher's negative attitude towards learners with low vision and also teachers trained in the area of visual impairment.

-Therefore the teacher is set to investigate the difficulties encountered by teachers of learners with low vision in regular primary schools and make appropriate recommendations.
+Therefore the researcher is set to investigate the difficulties encountered by teachers of learners with low vision in regular primary schools and make appropriate recommendations.
 The implementation of the recommendation would facilitate to the smoother inclusion of learners with low vision in the regular primary school in Kasarani division.